Kit & Kaboodle FAQ's

 When they are not checked out, each owning library will house their own kits.

-The KitKeeper program has a built-in "maintenance period."
-If an item hasn’t been returned within two days of the kit's due date, please send a note for the next borrowing library/owning library and send the rest of the kit back out.
-When the individual item is returned, please send it to the owning library to get matched back up to the original kit.
+If an item hasn’t been returned within two days of the kit's due date, please send a note for the next Requesting Library/Owning Library and send the rest of the kit back.
+When the individual item is returned, please send it to the Owning Library to get matched back up to the original kit.

 NO!
 The sky is the limit.
 We are starting with book clubs, but we already have an "Activity" designation for other kits, like StoryWalk kits, STEAM kits, American Girl doll kits, storytime kits, and anything else you can think of!